cyberark/conjur/docs/tour.md

 Then change into the `/work` directory:

 {% highlight shell %}
-$ cd work
+$ cd /work
 {% endhighlight %}

 {% include toc.md key='environment' %}

-Use your account information to configure the connection to the Conjur server:
+Use your account information to configure the connection to the Conjur server.
+The URL listed below is for the hosted solution, but if you have your own Conjur server then replace it with your server's URL.
+The `CONJUR_ACCOUNT` value should be replaced with your own Conjur account ID.

 {% highlight shell %}
-  $ export CONJUR_APPLIANCE_URL=http://conjur
+  $ export CONJUR_APPLIANCE_URL=https://possum-conjur.herokuapp.com
-  $ export CONJUR_ACCOUNT=myorg
+  $ export CONJUR_ACCOUNT=my-conjur-account
 {% endhighlight %}

 {% include toc.md key='login' %}